-When someone dies as a result of another party’s neglect, carelessness, or misconduct, Ohio law provides that family members may be entitled to financial compensation from the responsible party (defendant).
-The personal representative of the estate can file a wrongful death claim on behalf of the survivors and obtain a settlement award for the family if he is able to prove the defendant’s negligence.
+When someone dies as a result of another party’s neglect, carelessness or misconduct, Ohio law provides that family members may be entitled to financial compensation from the responsible party (defendant).
+The personal representative of the estate can file a wrongful death claim on behalf of the survivors and obtain a settlement award for the family if the defendant’s negligence can be proven.

-If your loved one recently died due to another person’s wrongful act (e.g., drunk driving, motor vehicle accident,), act of violence, or a medical mistake, or if you are the executor of an estate and wish to pursue a wrongful death action, contact Levy Law Offices in Cincinnati for a free consultation to discuss your options: 513-587-1323.
+If a loved one recently died due to another person’s wrongful act (e.g., drunk driving, motor vehicle accident), act of violence or a medical mistake, or if you are the executor of an estate and wish to pursue a wrongful death action, contact Levy Law Offices in Cincinnati for a free consultation to discuss your options: 513-655-5089.

-There are actually two separate claims that may be applicable when someone dies as a result of wrongful death.
-Each are for a different purpose, and the state handles the funds differently at the conclusion of each case.
+Two separate claims may be applicable when someone dies as a result of wrongful death.
+Each is for a different purpose, and the state handles the funds differently at the conclusion of each case.

-- Survival actions: Survival actions recover the decedent’s losses and expenses he sustained prior to death as a result of the negligent act.
-These types of claims are essentially a personal injury case that the deceased would have filed had he lived.
+- Survival actions: Survival actions recover the decedent’s losses and expenses sustained prior to death as a result of the negligent act.
+These types of claims are essentially a personal injury case that the deceased would have filed had he or she lived.
 Damages include medical bills, pain and suffering, and other losses the victim accrued up until the time of death.
-The proceeds from these actions go directly to the estate; once the personal representative has settled any debts, he will distribute them as described in the deceased’s will or intestacy laws if there is no will.
+The proceeds from these actions go directly to the estate; once the personal representative has settled any debts, the proceeds will be distributed as described in the deceased’s will or intestacy laws if there is no will.

 Rather than having multiple beneficiaries each file a wrongful death claim for the same loved one, ORC § 2125.02 provides that a personal representative of the estate must bring the wrongful death action.
 The personal representative is an executor or administrator of the estate, generally the one named as executor in the person’s will, or if there is no will, someone that the court appoints.

-The personal representative files the claim as the plaintiff in the case and makes the important decisions about the wrongful death claim, such as which lawyer to retain, whether or not to sue, and when to settle.
-Note, the personal representative is person that files the wrongful death claim — but it is not for her benefit; it is on behalf of and for the exclusive benefit of all the survivors.
+The personal representative files the claim as the plaintiff in the case and makes the important decisions, such as which lawyer to retain, whether to sue and when to settle.
+Note, the personal representative is the person who files the wrongful death claim, but it is not for his or her benefit; it is on behalf of and for the exclusive benefit of all the survivors.
 In other words, the personal representative does not pocket the funds unless he or she is a family member; the family splits the funds as per Ohio’s wrongful death laws.

-Ohio law assumes that certain parties sustain losses when their loved one dies, and will therefore automatically receive a portion of the wrongful death settlement.
+Ohio law assumes that certain parties suffer losses when their loved one dies and will therefore automatically receive a portion of the wrongful death settlement.
 These parties are the surviving:

-- Children, including natural children, adopted children, and children that were conceived prior to the deceased’s death
+- Children, including natural children, adopted children and children who were conceived prior to the deceased’s death

-Other parties, such as siblings and grandparents, may be entitled to compensation as well — but only if they can prove to the courts that they sustained compensable losses.
+Other parties, such as siblings and grandparents, may be entitled to compensation as well — but only if they can prove to the courts that they suffered compensable losses.

-After reviewing all the facts of the case and the evidence presented, the courts will determine a fair settlement award.
-In determining damages, judge will “consider all factors existing at the time of the decedent’s death that are relevant to a determination of the damages suffered by reason of the wrongful death.”
+After reviewing all the facts and evidence, the courts will determine a fair settlement award.
+In determining damages, a judge will “consider all factors existing at the time of the decedent’s death that are relevant to a determination of the damages suffered by reason of the wrongful death.”

-In additional to funeral and burial costs, ORC § 2125.02(3)(B) provides that there are five types of damages that are compensable in an Ohio wrongful death claim:
+In additional to funeral and burial costs, ORC § 2125.02(3)(B) provides five types of damages compensable in an Ohio wrongful death claim:

 - Loss of future earnings